WElcome TO ThE Climate Action Artist Residencies

 Ropate Kama

-Ropate Kama, an indigenous artist from Fiji, will explore intergenerational psychological trauma caused by the climate crisis and aims to motivate people to act and heal through art in his residency.
+Ropate Kama, an indigenous artist from Fiji, explores intergenerational psychological trauma caused by the climate crisis and aims to motivate people to act and heal through art.

 © Lucy Rico